-Answers are important for obvious reasons: when the speaker answers a question which has been raised in the current discourse, then we can take answering the question to have been one of his communicative goals.6 The answering constituent is instrumental in meeting this inferred goal; we can thus assign it more importance than it would have in a context where it did not answer any questions.
+Answers are important for obvious reasons: when the speaker answers a question which has been raised in the current discourse, then we can take answering the question to have been one of his communicative goals.
+The answering constituent is instrumental in meeting this inferred goal; we can thus assign it more importance than it would have in a context where it did not answer any questions.

-Note here that ?, building on ? and others, analyze association with focus in terms of question answering.
+Note here that Beaver and Clark (2008), building on Roberts (1996) and others, analyze association with focus in terms of question answering.
 Suppose that some accented expression associates with a focus sensitive particle.
 In such a case, Beaver and Clark analyze the accented expression as being the answering constituent for the Question Under Discussion, and argue that that the focus sensitive particle, as part of its conventionalized meaning, provides a comment on that question.
-For example, in "Mary only ate CHEESE", the Question Under Discussion would be paraphrasable as "What did Mary eat?", and the exclusive "only" would rule out ever answer to the question except the answer "Mary ate cheese".
+For example, in "Mary only ate CHEESE", the Question Under Discussion would be paraphrasable as "What did Mary eat?", and the exclusive "only" would rule out every answer to the question except the answer "Mary ate cheese".
 Returning to the current paper, the relevant consequence of the Beaver and Clark model is that all expressions that associate with (conventionally) focus sensitive particles are important, because they provide answers to the Question Under Discussion.

 Let us turn briefly to contrast.
 We do not believe that there is any obligation to mark contrasts - but when a speaker does emphasize a contrast, or make a correction, we take this to have been one of his communicative goals, leading the contrasted constituents to be more important than they would have been otherwise.
 It should be noted here that contrast-marking could be analyzed in terms of predictability rather than importance.
 The point would be that a contrastive element is usually the least predictable element within some string.
-For example, in "Jane like MARY and she likes JOAN", the word "JOAN" is the least predictable in "she likes JOAN".
-There are, in fact, at least three obvious ways in which "JOAN" might be communicatively significant: it is part of a parallel structure, it might be part of the answer to a Question under Discussion, and it is unpredictable.
+For example, in "Jane likes MARY and she likes JOAN", the word "JOAN" is the least predictable in "she likes JOAN".
+There are, in fact, at least three obvious ways in which "JOAN" might be communicatively significant: it is the single semantically non-parallel part of a parallel structure, it might be part of the answer to a Question under Discussion, and it is unpredictable.
 More generally, contrastive constituents will often be both important and unpredictable.

-We acknowledge that there may be discourse goals, even quite general and widely held ones,7 beyond those we have specified (answering questions, and marking contrast/parallelism.
-We only claim that these goals can be reliably imputed - that for instance when someone gives a direct answer to a question, we can infer that answering that question was a goal of theirs.
-These reliably imputed goals give us a leg to stand on in talking about the general role of importance in language without worrying about goals which vary from one speaker
+We acknowledge that there may be discourse goals, even quite general and widely held ones, beyond those we have specified (answering questions, and marking contrast/parallelism.
+We only claim that these goals can be reliably imputed - that for instance when someone gives a direct answer to a question,

-$^{^{6}}$ Note that this does not require us to assume cooperativity on the part of all speakers at all times.
+&lt;sup>6Note that this does not require us to assume cooperativity on the part of all speakers at all times.
 If the speaker does answer, we infer that the answer furthers some goal of his.
 Perhaps the goal is to help the hearer; but perhaps the goal is to decieve or annoy, or to insult the hearer by giving a blatantly unhelpful answer - and since we only make these inferences in cases where the speaker does answer the question, this leaves outright uncooperative refusal to answer as another possibility.

-$^{^7}$ "Be polite," or at least "be likeable," is a likely candidate, but it is unclear that this ever confers importance on a specific constituent.
+&lt;sup>7"Be polite," or at least "be likeable," is a likely candidate, but it is unclear that this ever confers importance on a specific constituent.